cristian2420/WGS_genotyping/README.md

 Configuration file ```snake_conf.yaml``` has to be in the same folder as the ```Snakefile```.
 Make proper changes to it.

-* **"app":** Locations where the above listed apps were installed.
+* **app:** Locations where the above listed apps were installed.
-* **"config":** General directories and parameters.
+* **config:** General directories and parameters.
-* **"gatk_files":** GATK reference files downloaded from [https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/)
+* **gatk_files:** GATK reference files downloaded from [https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0/)

 ### Running file:
 The running file needs to be specified on the ```snake_conf.yaml``` file as *run_file* in the *config* section.
 It has to list each sample name to be analyzed.
 If resequenced samples are provided those have to be name with the prefix *reseq* followed by the sample name.
 The pipeline will merge samples with this prefix with their respective original sample.
 Because of this the if *original* and *reseq* for a given sample needs to be listed in the running file.